Wal-Mart and allies in face-off with Apple Pay over mobile payments

 "CurrentC is built for retailers, to help them cut out interchange fees," said Nick Aceto, senior director at payment technology firm CardConnect, referring to the fees paid by retailers to credit card companies when a shopper makes a purchase.
 "It's not a solution that will appeal to customers because it does not make their lives any easier."

 That's not stopping the retailers from trying, and their consortium, the Merchant Customer Exchange (MCX), has clout, with $1 trillion in annual sales.
-In addition to Wal-Mart, its members include Best Buy Co (BBY.N) and Target Corp (TGT.N).
+In addition to Wal-Mart, its members include Best Buy Co and Target Corp.

 MCX officials said CurrentC will work on any phone, integrating loyalty programs and payments into one transaction.
 While the group's focus is helping consumers, they said, it hopes to shake up the payment system.